Brands have to identify and understand each and every customer

 This crude oil or rich behavioral customer data, customer interactions, social media activity, demographics, customer life cycle stage recognition and transactional data can be segmented and further sub-segmented.
 Personalization dividends can be harnessed today without a full blown implementation of technology such as a Customer Data Platform, a CDP.
 Existing data can be used in cross-sell initiatives, enablement & activation of a few consumer use-cases based on past purchases and behavior.
 Sometimes using less data is more effective prior to incorporating external purchased data sets.

 Incorporation of 2nd & 3rd party external data adds dimensional layers to the refinement process and further enriches customer data.
 Multiple digital identities, which many consumers use online can be merged into a single record to eliminate redundancy.
 Iterative cycles of customer behavior and interactions captured via analytics continually refine customer data.
 Behavior solidarity within customer ‘data sets’ feeds pattern discovery and recognition.
 With confirmation and accuracy of patterns, machine learning kicks the ‘data sets’ up a notch.
-With continuous cycles of deep learning & artificial intelligencepredictive analytics begin to unlock future customer behavior.
+With continuous cycles of deep learning & artificial intelligence, predictive analytics begin to unlock future customer behavior.

-How far along is your organization in channeling this new oil,
+How far along is your organization in channeling this new oil, piping it, refining it, triaging it, harnessing it to extract measurable value?

 Agile, cross functional teams – marketing, tech experts & operations must work together